 I continue to learn about skin care products and regimes and how to use these to cleanse and prepare skin for application.
 I now have a catalogue of tools and essential products to use and apply, whether that be in contouring and highlighting or creating the perfect eye-brow.

-When I completed my professional training, I worked for photo shoots, fashion shows and weddings.
+When I completed my professional training, I worked for photo shoots, fashion shows, weddings and for the site where are listed the best ideas for a gift.
 I love helping women prepare for their wedding, where I have time to get to know the bride and chat through potential styles and applications, sometimes creating styles that are unique to them.
 Photoshoots are also fun and challenging in a different way, since make-up for black and white photography creates different lighting and camera effects than those for colour.

 As I also specialise in fashion make-up from the 1930s to the 1980s, I’ve had some great jobs as a make-up artist in television studios.
 I love to make the world a more beautiful place, so you’ll usually find me elbow deep in make-up, or researching or experimenting with make-up.

 I’ve met London-based make-up artist Emma Day, who really knows about using good products.
 She’s worked at the Cannes Film Festival for years and her work can be seen on countless magazine covers and on many red carpets.
 Emma introduced me to the Chanel Vitalumière foundation which makes everybody’s skin look really fresh and lovely.

 At Toronto’s International Make-up Artist Trade Show (IMATS) in August 2017, I met Maryse Gosselin, Cirque du Soleil’s key make-up artist and saw her demonstrate several theatrical make-up techniques.
 She is a consummate professional and an inspiration.